Apellun/Django-Todolist/Readme.md

 <p><b>Technologies:</b> Django, Telegram Bot API, Docker. </p>

+<i>Note: The requirements.txt file is so extensive because while recently updating Django I encountered an error while launching the API.
+So just in case I have updated all of the packages and put them all into requirements, to make sure that the API runs correctly.</i>

 <p><b>To launch:</b>

 Download the repository to your computer, fill in the example.env file and rename it into .env.